php-school/php8-appreciate/exercises/the-attributes-of-success/problem/problem.md

 If you want to see the `JSON` data - use `var_dump` to dump it out.

-For verification purposes, the order the properties defined in your `Review` class is important.
+For verification purposes, the order the properties are defined in your `Review` class is important.
 Define them in the same order they are described to you.

 ## Extra

 If you're not sure how to access command line arguments - you should maybe try a different workshop which covers that topic.
-Try `learnyouphp`.
+Try the Learn you PHP workshop.

 `json_decode` can fail if it is passed a malformed string.
 Wrap the decode in a `try\catch` statement and pass the `JSON_THROW_ON_ERROR` flag to `json_decode`'s fourth parameter.